Sugar substitutes include any sweetener used instead of regular table sugar, or sucrose.

 Tagatose and trehalose are considered “novel” sweeteners.
 They are natural sugars extracted from dairy and plants, respectively.
 Tagatose is nearly as sweet as refined sugar, with less than half the calories, and trehalose is about half as sweet as refined sugar with nearly the same caloric value; both have low glycemic indices.
 These are generally used in food products.
 Tagatose has been shown to lower blood glucose values in humans, and trehalose has antioxidant properties.

-Regardless of perceived benefits, it is important to keep in mind that all but erythritol are still notable sources of energy, and use throughout the day can add up substantially to contribute to weight gain and/or curtail weight loss and management efforts.
+Regardless of perceived benefits, it is important to keep in mind that all but erythritol are still sources of energy, and use throughout the day can add up substantially to contribute to weight gain and/or curtail weight loss and management efforts.

 Natural non-caloric sweeteners